Process Governance: The Integral Part of the Business Process

 Each business process should represent a certain system that the company, or a specific team, is executing.
 The basic scope should include elements such as:

-• steps/activities in a chronological order
+- Steps/activities in chronological order

-• inputs & outputs
+- Inputs & outputs

 Why do business processes fail?

-• Unclearly defined process.
+- Unclear defined process.

-• No alignment to company strategy.
+- No alignment to company strategy.

-• No alignment to department objectives.
+- No alignment to department objectives.

 How to prevent process failure

-It is crucial that a specialized team, either internally trained or outsourced, is dedicated to the gathering of information, and carrying out interviews to map the processes.
+It is crucial that a specialized team, either internally trained or outsourced, is dedicated to the gathering of information and carrying out interviews to map the processes.

 Once the process is in place, compliance must be monitored.
 The two main aspects that need monitoring are the activities and the data.
 The activities represent the steps the process goes through.
-Within the activities we generate input and output of data.
-There are 3 requirements for these data:
+Within the activities, we generate input and output data.

-1. Sufficient data: there should be enough information to perform current or the future activities.
+- Sufficient data: there should be enough information to perform current or the future activities.

-2. Correct data: make sure the source and data are trusted.
+- Correct data: make sure the source and data are trusted.

-3. Availability: Data within the scope should be accessible to different stakeholders.
+- Availability: Data within the scope should be accessible to different stakeholders.

 Influence of risk